metadatacenter/cedar-manual/docs/_sections/a3/viewing_resource_content_in_cedar.md

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/template-designer-title-icon-2019117.png){:width="44%" margin-left="4%"}

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/artifact-editor-artifact-status-good-2019117.png){:width="15%" class="right"}
-In the upper right of each editor is an artifact status display.
+In the upper right of each editor is an artifact status display, shown to the right.
 The artifact display shows white icons to reflect normal status, and yellow icons if there is an issue.
 The left-most icon indicates whether the artifact has been modified without saving.